-4. Remain in the SOMI in the capacity of a full-time student, assuming all risk of harm to my unborn fetus.
-I shall indemnify and hold harmless St. Mary's Medical

-Center, the SOMI Director, the SOMI affiliates and their respective agents, representatives and insurers from all claims for damages arising from any harm to my fetus resulting from my decision to remain in the program including all clinical rotations.
+I understand the foregoing pregnancy policy and agree to abide by its provisions.
+I understand and agree that if I elect not to inform the SOMI Director in writing of my pregnancy, I shall assume all risks of harm to my unborn fetus and shall indemnify and hold harmless St. Mary's Medical Center, the SOMI Director, the SOMI affiliates and their respective agents, representatives and insurers from all claims for damages arising from any harm to my fetus resulting from my decision.